 Teaching sessions normally take place in the Medical Teaching Centre, Worsley Building, University of Leeds.
+Additionally some teaching sessions are online.

 Year 1 teaching is on Fridays and Year 2 teaching on Tuesdays.
-Teaching is in the form of lectures, small group teaching, video-linked teaching and joint sessions with Sheffield trainees, either in Leeds or Sheffield.
+Teaching is in the form of lectures, small group teaching, video-linked teaching and joint sessions with Sheffield/South Yorkshrie trainees.
 Sessions are delivered with guidance on further self-directed study.
 In Year 3, there is teaching monthly on Thursdays and also whole day CASC mock days for trainees who are preparing to take the MRCPsych CASC examination.